For indoor painting, we cannot pour paint or solvents down the sink, so be prepared to take them home with you in a tightly sealed jar.

 EASEL – For inside studio workshops, an inexpensive lightweight folding tabletop easel is fine.
 If we’re doing outdoor plein air painting, you’ll need a floor-standing foldable easel.

 BRUSHES – A few oil/acrylic brushes of different sizes and shapes.
 I offer my own Mary Hubley brand Richeson brushes, available online, for beginners to professionals.
-Please check out both Amazon and Judson’s Art Outfitters for the best price.
+Please check out both Judson’s Art Outfitters and Amazon for the best price and availability.

 For oil painters –